 GST has become one of the most common terms in the taxation system since its recent release in India.
-The full form of GST is Goods and Services Tax.
+The GST full form is Goods and Services Tax.
 Read on to know about what GST means around the world and its implementation in India.

 Goods and Services Tax commonly known as GST is an indirect federal sales tax.
 It is levied on the supply of goods and services which are taxable under GST.
 It is levied on businesses, basically.
 But, businesses are given the provision of adding the respective tax percentage to the price of their goods at the time of sale.
 The total amount is thus paid by the customer.
 This tax is collected by businesses to be forwarded to the government.
 The government then utilizes this tax for development of the nation and its citizens.

 GST has been accepted by many countries around the world.
 The first country to implement GST was France, in 1954.
 Around 160 countries have accepted the idea of GST since then.
 These include Canada, the UK, Australia, Singapore, Vietnam, Brazil, Spain, Nigeria, Italy, and South Korea.
 Certain countries refer to it as the Value Added Tax (VAT).